FDA expands warning about potentially contaminated eye products amid outbreak

 Americans should stop using Delsam Pharma's Artificial Eye Ointment, the FDA says, an over-the-counter product manufactured by Global Pharma Healthcare Private Limited.

-It's the same company behind the EzriCare and Delsam Pharma artificial tears products that were recalled earlier this year.
+It's the same manufacturer behind the EzriCare and Delsam Pharma artificial tears products that were already recalled earlier this year.
 The FDA had faulted the company for multiple violations and banned imports into the United States of its items.

+After the FDA's latest warning, Delsam Pharma tells CBS News they plan to recall its eye ointment as well.

-That had followed a nationwide health alert issued by the Centers for Disease Control and Prevention over an outbreak of a "rare, extensively drug-resistant" Pseudomonas aeruginosa bacteria in a dozen states.
+That had followed a nationwide health alert issued by the Centers for Disease Control and Prevention over an outbreak of a "rare, extensively drug-resistant" Pseudomonas aeruginosa bacteria.
 The strain had never before been seen in the U.S.

+As of Tuesday, the CDC says 58 patients have been identified.
+Since the alert earlier this month, a 13th state, Illinois, has been added to the list of jurisdictions with cases.

 At least 16 patients have been hospitalized from their infections so far, a CDC spokesperson told CBS News in a statement.
 Five were permanently blinded and one had to have an eyeball surgically removed.
 A patient died in Washington state after the infection spread to their bloodstream.